dynamicspartnersee/dynamicspartnersee.github.io/apps/telema-edi/docs/en-US/outbound-edocuments.md

 # Outbound e-documents

 ## How to create e-document from BC document
 Generally, there is no need to manually create e-documents.
-We recommend to setup creating e-documents on posting in  **Setup**.
+We recommend to setup creating e-documents on posting in **EDI Setup** and select document types to issue on the **EDI** fasttab of the **Customer** page.

 To manually create e-documents open  **Outbound E-Documents** and on the  **Actions** tab actions group  **Create Document from BC** select the desired action.